 - Dogs’ behavior gets stronger with practice!

-All training at Augie and Friends: Dog Training and Dog Walking is “dog-friendly.”
+All training at Augie and Friends is “dog-friendly.”
 Our methods are based on behavioral science.
 The APDT defines “dog-friendly” training as “training that utilizes primarily positive reinforcement; secondarily negative punishment (like time-outs), and only occasionally, rarely, and/or as a last resort includes positive punishment and/or negative reinforcement.”
 Translated into everyday language, this statement means that we train by relying on dogs natural tendency to seek rewards for their behavior.